jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 *She groomed him.
 Age gap relationships are always about power.*

+The accusation stung not because it was true—they were classmates, born eleven months apart—but because it reduced their entire childhood friendship, their shared interests, their equal partnership to a predatory dynamic that didn't exist.

 *He's a child.
 She took advantage.*

+Ethan was seventeen years and nine months old.
+They'd grown up together, separated for years, then reunited as equals.
+There was no taking advantage.
+There was just love.

 *If the genders were reversed, everyone would see this as predatory.*

+Sophia had thought about this.
+A lot.
+If Ethan were 18 and she were 17, would Robert have filed charges?
+Would anyone be calling it grooming?
+The double standard was real, but so was the fact that neither scenario would be predatory.
+They were peers.
+That's what people didn't seem to understand.

 *This is a teenage boy and his childhood friend.
 Get over yourselves.*